enev13/composearch/README.md

 See more details below about the Distributor data that will be needed.

-## 8. Access Composearch through your web browser at
+7. Open Composearch in your web browser

 ```
 http://127.0.0.1:8000/